alexhagiopol/cracking-the-coding-interview/README.md

 ## Cracking The Coding Interview Solutions with Automated Unit Tests

 ### Introduction
-This repo contains solutions for Gayle Laakmann McDowell's [*Cracking the Coding Interview 6th Edition*](http://a.co/baneyGe).
+This repo contains Python and C++ solutions for Gayle Laakmann McDowell's [*Cracking the Coding Interview 6th Edition*](http://a.co/baneyGe).
 Admittedly, there are lots of other GitHub repos with solutions for this book.
 But when you're studying and deeply confused, how do you know that their code *actually works*?
 If it's untested, you don't!
 That's why the #1 rule for this repo is that every solution must have one or more unit tests in using the [unittest framework](https://docs.python.org/3.6/library/unittest.html)